Police group opposes Obama civil rights nominee

 “You always have to take into consideration that everybody under our constitution is entitled to a defense, you know?”

-The police group’s letter said that argument should not apply to the NAACP Legal Defense and Educational Fund’s representation of Abu-Jamal.
+The police group’s letter said that argument should not apply to the NAACP’s representation of Abu-Jamal.
 “A defense should not be based on falsely disparaging and savaging the good name and reputation of a lifeless police officer,” it said.

 The letter did not elaborate on why the legal defense was disparaging.
 In a phone interview, Jim Pasco, executive director of the police group, said Abu-Jamal’s lawyers falsely accused Faulkner of beating up Abu-Jamal’s brother.